silliman/BlockchainImmersion/Day2/1030_ComposerSmorgasbordLab.rst

 **Step 6.3:** Hyperledger Composer provides a package to work with Yeoman.
 Install it using this command::

- bcuser@ubuntu16044:~$ npm install -g generator-hyperledger-composer@0.19.5
+ bcuser@ubuntu16044:~$ npm install -g generator-hyperledger-composer

 **Step 6.4:** Enter the following command to begin the generation of an AngularJS application based on your Hyperledger Composer Business Network::